csci265-team/HiddenFrame/charter.md

 ## Team roles/responsibilities

-Include a description of

-- how your team plans to divide up the roles/responsibilities for the project,
-- how you plan on adjusting those if/when the need arises (team members join or leave during the semester, individual team members turn out to be over/underworked based on the original allocation),
-- how new roles/responsibilities will be allocated as the need arises.

 Provide a list of your team members and their initially assigned roles:

 - Artem Trefilov will be our Main Contact with Professor Dave Wessels.
 Artem's resonsibility include bringing group questions about project deliverables to Prof. Wessels for the group.
-- Amitoj Singh will be the team primary git contact.
+- Amitoj Singh will be the team primary git and development contact.
 - Jeremy Shumuk will record team decisions in the Action Item List and will work on documentation
-- Patrick Candy - developer.
-- William Thornley - developer.
-- Yagna Patel - developer.

 The lead roles assigned to the team members are as follows: